ZoinerTejada/hdinsight-docs/hdinsight-extend-hadoop-virtual-network.md

 **Example: Azure Resource Management template**

-Using the following Resource Management template from the [Azure QuickStart Templates](https://azure.microsoft.com/resources/templates/) to create an HDInsight cluster in a VNet with the secure network configurations:
+Use the following Resource Management template from the [Azure QuickStart Templates](https://azure.microsoft.com/resources/templates/) to create an HDInsight cluster in a VNet with the secure network configurations:

 [Deploy a secured Azure VNet and an HDInsight Hadoop cluster within the VNet](https://azure.microsoft.com/resources/templates/101-hdinsight-secure-vnet/)